lukechampine/randmap/README.md

 }
 ```

-How frequently do you think `0` will be selected, and how frequently will `1`
+How frequently do you think 0 will be selected, and how frequently will 1 be
-be selected?
-The answer is that `0` will be selected **7x** more frequently
+selected?
+The answer is that 0 will be selected **7x** more frequently than 1!
-than `1`!
-So we can conclude that map iteration does produce uniformly random
+So we can conclude that map iteration does not produce uniformly random
 elements.
 (Actually, it's even worse than that; for certain map states, there
 are elements that `range` will _never_ start on!)